dylanclements/darksoulsremake/docs/rationale.md

 Therefore, when ResetManger's `run()` is triggered, Yhorm will no longer be resurrected.

 **Resulting UML Relationships**
-- Realisations drawn from Yhorm to Mortal and Soul as Yhorm will implement these interfaces
+- Realisations drawn from Undead, Skeleton and Yhorm to Mortal, Soul
+- Realisations drawn from Undead and Skeleton Resettable
 - Generalisation drawn from LordOfCinder to Actor abstract class
 - Generalisation drawn from Yhorm to LordOfCinder abstract class
 - Dependency from Yhorm to GreatMachete to indicate how Yhorm can influence GreatMachine
 - Dependency from GreatMachete to EmberFormAction to indicate how Yhorm can trigger his ember form as a result of holding GreatMachete
+- Dependency from Undead to IntrinsicWeapon
+- Dependency from Skeleton to MeleeWeapon
-- Association drawn from LordOfCinder to Behaviour interface to indicate that LordOfCinders have an attribute that is a list of behaviours.
+- Associations drawn from Undead, Skeleton, LordOfCinder to Behaviour interface to indicate that LordOfCinders have an attribute that is a list of behaviours.
+- Association from Skeleton to Location to indicate that Skeletons store an attribute of Location type to remember their spawn.

 ## Requirement 5